parumahajan/BridgeLabz-Training-AMTPL/README.md

 I will focus more on the implementation part, and practice as much as I can.

 **Issues Faced:**
-I faced issues while implementing the 3rd task.
+I faced issues while implementing the 3rd task, where I had to implement overriding and CRUD properties.